judemont/CLImage/README.md

 ## How to install it ?
 1. Download the latest release at [github.com/judemont/Image-Displayer/releases/latest](https://github.com/judemont/Image-Displayer/releases/latest)
+2. Extracts the file and open the folder in a terminal
-2. Make is executable :
+3. Make is executable :
 ```bash
 chmod +x  CliImageDisplayer
 ```